ASTR 1210 (O'Connell) Study Guide

 important new technology, we can construct a "critical conceptual

 path" of the main steps leading to its realization.
+Almost all modern

-science; most will go all the way back to Newton and Kepler.
+Most will go all the way back to Newton and Kepler.

 - Key contributions of science to technology: